Kastahamandap: Nepalese Spice Kitchen

 Editor’s Note: Kastahamandap Nepal Spice Kitchen was originally reviewed on Okinawa Hai on April 29, 2009; you can read a PDF copy of that original review HERE.
 The post below is an updated take on this attraction, published September 21, 2016.

 CONTRIBUTED BY LOUISE DUPUY

-Have you ever wondered what the favourite dish of Japan is?
+Have you ever wondered what the favorite dish of Japan is?
 Sushi?
 Udon?
 Surprisingly, it’s curry!
 Whilst most Japanese would mean their own spin on this most Asian of cuisines, happily on Okinawa, you can sample curry from other parts of the continent.
-Let me introduce you to Kastahamandap Nepal Spice Kitchen and a world of flavour you’ll never forget.
+Let me introduce you to Kastahamandap Nepal Spice Kitchen and a world of flavor you’ll never forget.

 (photo by Pamela Oliveras)

 Situated right off Highway 58 just a short drive from Camp Foster’s Commissary Gate, is where you will find Kastahamandap Nepal Spice Kitchen.
 It has a red facade and a memorable logo; a pair of decadent eyes muse over you from above.
 Inside is a small, unmanned entrance, with a colorful Ganesha painting (Hindu God of new beginnings) on the left, and a secluded, Japanese-style table on the right (low, with a bench surrounding it, and a place to store your shoes before entry).

 Pass through this into the main part of the restaurant, and be greeted by yet another Ganesha, this time a beautiful statue.
 There is a small counter in the far left corner, separating the modest kitchen from the dining area.
 A member of staff will come over to seat you and hand you a menu.